-13.4 Riemann-Stieltjes Integrals and Functions of Bounded Variation
+13.4 Integrators of Bounded Variation

-Proposition 13.4.1.label Let $[a, b] \subset \real$, $E, F, H$ be locally convex spaces, and $E \times F \to H$ with $(x, y) \mapsto xy$ be a continuous bilinear map, and $G: [a, b] \to F$.
+Proposition 13.4.1.label Let $[a, b] \subset \real$, $E, F, H$ be locally convex spaces, $E \times F \to H$ with $(x, y) \mapsto xy$ be a continuous bilinear map, $G: [a, b] \to F$, and $f \in RS([a, b], G)$, then for any continuous seminorms $[\cdot]_{E}: E \to [0, \infty)$, $[\cdot]_{F}: F \to [0, \infty)$, and $[\cdot]_{H}: H \to [0, \infty)$ such that $[xy]_{H} \le [x]_{E}[y]_{F}$ for all $x \in E$ and $y \in F$,

 $\square$

-Proposition 13.4.2.label Let $[a, b] \subset \real$, $E, F, H$ be locally convex spaces, and $E \times F \to H$ with $(x, y) \mapsto xy$ be a continuous bilinear map, and $G \in BV([a, b]; F)$.
+Proposition 13.4.2.label Let $[a, b] \subset \real$, $E, F, H$ be locally convex spaces, $E \times F \to H$ with $(x, y) \mapsto xy$ be a continuous bilinear map, and $G \in BV([a, b]; F)$.

 For each continuous seminorm $\rho$ on $E$ and $f: [a, b] \to E$, define